jkoelmel/web_app/README.md

 2. Open web browser and navigate to localhost:3000 to ensure node is now running

 ## Schema
-1. Use the included SQL dump file in Workbench to generate schemas matching the ones in use by the application.
+1. Use the included SQL script in Workbench/DataGrip to generate schemas matching the ones in use by the application.